luisvalesilva/shell_scripts/README.md

 # Shell Scripts

-Collection of random shell scripts, including PBS and Slurm HPC workload manager scripts.
+Collection of random shell scripts, including PBS and Slurm HPC workload manager scripts, as well as a boilerplate code [file](boilerplate.sh) to use as a starter.

 ## License